 - Following all safety and cleaning protocols

-- Feeds and provides daily care and exercise for all animals in the Shelter’s care
+- Feeds and provides daily care and exercise for special needs animals

 - Bathing shelter animals

 - Washing dishes and maintaining clean and orderly Treatment and Triage rooms

 - Disinfecting and cleaning of animal crates, carriers, and other shelter supplies